-8 Effect of cooling rate on nucleation parameters
+7 Effect of cooling rate on nucleation parameters

 The combined survival probability and nucleation theory expression, as shown in Eq.
 (7), also predicts that the cooling rate will impact the nucleation spectrum.
-In this section, we analyze data from Shardt et al. (2022), whose experiments are performed at two different cooling rates (0.1 Kmin-1 and 1.0 Kmin-1) with size selected droplets of 75 $\mu m$ and 100 $\mu m$ .
-Shardt et al. report the uncertainty in the droplet sizes to be 5 $\mu m$ .
-We model their droplet size distribution using a Gaussian with a mean of 75 (or 100) $\mu m$ and a standard deviation of 5 $\mu m$ .
-We have analyzed the survival probability data across the two droplet sizes and two cooling rates with one global fit.
-The global fit to the survival probability data across the cooling rates and droplet sizes are shown in Fig. 8.
+In this section, we analyze data from Shardt et al. (2022), whose experiments are performed at two different cooling rates (0.1 K/min and 1.0 K/min) with diameter selected droplets of 75 $\mu m$ and 100 $\mu m$ .
+Shardt et al. report the uncertainty in the droplet diameters to be 5 $\mu m$ .
+We model their droplet diameter distribution using a Gaussian with a mean of 75 (or 100) $\mu m$ and a standard deviation of 5 $\mu m$ .
+We have analyzed the survival probability data across the two droplet diameters and two cooling rates with one global fit.
+The global fit to the survival probability data across the cooling rates and droplet diameters are shown in Fig. 7.
 The computed nucleation rate parameters from the global fit are $A = 5.72 \times 10^{28} cm^{-3} s^{-1}$ and B = 0.81.
-The predictions of free energy barriers across the cooling rates and droplet sizes are presented in Table 2.
+The predictions of free energy barriers across the cooling rates and droplet diameters are presented in Table 2.

-Figure 8.
-Survival probability fits for homogeneous nucleation data with different droplet sizes and cooling rates.
+Figure 7.
+Survival probability fits for homogeneous nucleation data with different droplet diameters and cooling rates.
 Open circles represent experimental data from Shardt et al. (2022) and the solid lines represent model predictions.